luisvinatea/ChasquiFX/README.md

 ChasquiFX is a tool that integrates flight route data with foreign exchange data to provide destination recommendations based on favorable exchange rates and available flight routes.

+## Architecture

+ChasquiFX uses a hybrid architecture:

+- **Node.js Backend**: Handles API endpoints, authentication, and asynchronous operations
+- **Python Backend**: Focuses on core data processing tasks and complex calculations

+> **Note:** See [Migration Notes](backend/MIGRATION_NOTES.md) for details on the Python to Node.js migration.

 ## Features

 - Find destinations with favorable exchange rates